 A natural hierarchy exists that dictates the order in which LSPs can be nested.
 This hierarchy is based on the multiplexing capability of the LSP types.
 Note that LSPs always start and terminate on similar equipment (e.g., a lambda LSP originates and terminates on a device that supports lambdas).
-At the top of this hierarchy are nodes that have fiber-switch-capable (FSC) interfaces, followed by nodes that have lambdaLSPs can be nested inside other LSPs, giving rise to a hierarchy of LSPs.
-This is achieved by considering an LSP as a link in the IS-IS or OSPF link state database.
+At the top of this hierarchy are nodes that have fiber-switch-capable (FSC) interfaces, followed by nodes that have lambdathe notion that nested inside other LSPs, giving rise to a hierarchy of LSPs.
+This is achieved by considering an